Terms you need to know

 Equity

-The difference between your property’s value and the amount owing on your property’s mortgage.
-If your property is valued at $500,000 and you owe $375,000 on your mortgage, then you have $125,000 in equity.
-But be cautious here, because if you want to use that equity for a future purchase the bank or lender will apply a 20% hold on that equity portion, allowing you access to the “net equity”, subject to all terms and conditions of that lender.
-This equity will increase as you repay the loan and/or as the value of your property increases.
-Your equity may be able to be leveraged for further purchases and loans as required. (remember to ALWAYS speak to your mortgage broker or any other professional body regarding the financial implications for your investments)
+This, allows you access to the “net equity” subject to all terms and conditions of that lender.
+This equity will increase as you repay the loan and the value of your property increases.
+Your equity may be able to be leveraged for further purchases and loans as required.
+Remember to ALWAYS speak to your mortgage broker or any other professional body regarding the financial implications for your investments.

 Negative gearing

-Negative gearing occurs when rental income for your investment property is less than the expenses associated with owning that investment property, in a financial period.
-While the long-term property investment goal is to make a capital gain, negative gearing can allow you to use your investment property expenses as a tax deduction. (remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments)
+Negative gearing occurs when rental income is less than expenses associated with owning that investment property, in a financial period.
+While the long-term property investment goal is to make a capital gain, negative gearing can allow you to use your investment property expenses as a tax deduction.
+Remember to ALWAYS speak to your accountant or any other professional body regarding the tax implications for your investments.

 Positive gearing